This page was last updated March 2025.

 Additional soil health case studies were produced using a different method and dataset, the Cornell Dairy Farm Business Summary (DFBS) survey, to determine if soil health practices can be adopted while improving or maintaining economic performance.
 These case studies are not included in the findings summary below.

-Of the 13 case studies, 10 feature row crop farmers and 3 feature almond growers.
+Of the 24 case studies, 2 feature row crop farmers and 3 feature almond growers.
 Information on case study farms’ location and soil health practices are provided below in table format.
-Though location and crop types vary, each “soil health successful” farmer has a positive economic story to share about their investment in soil health practices.
-All featured producers adopted cover crops, in addition to various strategies for reducing tillage, changing nutrient management, and diversifying crop rotations.
+All featured producers adopted one or more of the following soil health practices: conservation crop rotation, cover cropping, nutrient management, and reduced or no-tillage.

 Yield and Income Benefits of Soil Health Practices

-- Improved Yield: Eight of the ten row crop farmers and all three of the almond growers attribute a yield increase to their soil health practices, which we valued at $14 to $151 per acre for row crops and $46 to $968 per acre for almonds based on national average row crop prices and California average almond prices, respectively.
+- Improved Yield: 18 of the 21 row crop farmers and all three of the almond growers attribute a yield increase to their soil health practices, which we valued at $16 to $356 per acre for row crops and $519 to $1,156 per acre for almonds based on national average row crop prices and California average almond prices, respectively.

-- Annual Change in Net Income: An evaluation of all reported effects (both positive and negative) from adopting soil health practices shows that the ten row crop farmers in the study improved their bottom line between $4 and $59 per acre per year.
-Due to a high value crop, the three California almond growers in the study saw an increase in annual net income ranging from $99 to $1,502 per acre per year.
+- Annual Change in Net Income: An evaluation of all reported effects (both positive and negative) from adopting soil health practices shows that the 21 row crop farmers in the study improved their bottom line between $2 and $209 per acre per year.
+Due to the high value of almonds, the three California almond growers in the study saw an increase in annual net income ranging from $581 to $1,257 per acre per year.

 Input Benefits and Costs of Soil Health Practices

-- Changes to Fertilizer Costs: Five of the ten row crop farmers reported fertilizer savings ranging from $16 to $70 per acre per year.
-Three row crop farmers reported no change in fertilizer costs and one row crop farmer reported a $69 per acre per year increase in costs.
-For the almond growers, Rogers saved $197 per acre per year on fertilizer due to reductions in both nitrogen and potassium applications while Sauter increased fertilizer costs by $64 per acre per year due to changing the forms of phosphorus and potassium in order to adopt fertigation.
+- Changes to Fertilizer Costs: 13 of the 21 row crop farmers reported fertilizer savings ranging from $9 to $84 per acre per year, with the largest savings seen from implementing nutrient management plans and reducing fertilizer rates by applying with more precision via injection and/or variable rate technology.
+Three row crop farmers reported no change in fertilizer costs and five row crop farmers reported increases in fertilizer costs, ranging from $9 to $82, with higher costs resulting from practices such as switching from synthetic fertilizers to manure.
+For the almond growers, Rogers saved $234 per acre per year on fertilizer due to reductions in both nitrogen and potassium applications while Sauter increased fertilizer costs by $76 per acre per year due to changing the forms of phosphorus and potassium in order to adopt fertigation.
 The Gemperles experienced no change in fertilizer costs.

-- Learning Costs: All thirteen producers reported investing their time in learning about soil health conservation practices.
-The estimated annual cost by each producer (using the Bureau of Labor Statistics national average farm manager labor rate of $26.18 per hour) ranges from $441 to $4,151 per year, with an outlier of $13,750 per year by Ohio producer, Niemeyer, who spends significantly more time than the other producers at 530 hours per year (even after reducing his total hours by half to account for time spent learning for his cover crop consulting businesses).
+- Learning Costs: All 21 producers reported investing their time in learning about soil health conservation practices.
+The estimated annual cost by each producer (using the Bureau of Labor Statistics national average farm manager labor rate) ranges from $243 to $5,923 per year, with an outlier of $16,425 per year by Ohio producer, Niemeyer, who spends significantly more time than the other producers at 530 hours per year (even after reducing his total hours by half to account for time spent learning for his cover crop consulting businesses).

 Environmental Benefits of Soil Health Practices

-- Water Quality Improvement: All ten row crop farmers observed less soil and water runoff on their fields or believe less nitrate is entering the groundwater thanks to their soil health practices.
-USDA’s Nutrient Tracking Tool estimated that on each farm’s field selected for analysis (ranging between 7 and 140 acres), the soil health practices implemented reduced nitrogen losses from 23% to 85%, phosphorus losses from 22% to 96%, and sediment losses from 29% to 99%.
+Water Quality Improvement: 14 of our 21 row crop farms underwent analysis using USDA’s Nutrient Tracking Tool (NTT).
+All 14 of these row crop farmers observed less soil and water runoff on their fields or believe less nitrate is entering the groundwater thanks to their soil health practices.
+NTT estimated that on each farm’s field selected for analysis (ranging between 7 and 140 acres), the soil health practices implemented reduced nitrogen losses from 22% to 85%, phosphorus losses from 22% to 96%, and sediment losses from 11% to 99%.

-- Climate Improvement: Producers achieved improved climate outcomes too, as estimated by USDA’s COMET-Farm Tool.
-AFT was able to use the Tool to analyze data from all ten row crop farmers.
-Total greenhouse gas emission reductions ranged from 35% to 560%, which corresponds to taking between ¾ of a car to 17 cars off the road.
+Climate Improvement: Producers achieved improved climate outcomes too, as estimated by USDA’s COMET-Farm Tool.
+AFT used the Tool to analyze data from ten row crop farmers.
+Total greenhouse gas emission reductions ranged from 35% to 560%, which corresponds to taking between ¾ of a car to 17 cars off the road for one year.

 Words of Wisdom